swaaws/ARiMg/README.md

       -k    Specify a file which used to provide an rsa key for user spinup.
             (The default is ~/.ssh/id_rsa).
 Note: Ansible use ~/.ssh/id_rsa

-      -r    Specify a file which used to allow connent to the deploy host.
+      -r    Specify a file which used to allow connect to the deploy host.
             (The default is ~/.ssh/reverse_rsa).

       -o    name the resulting image